jariperttunen/Rextensions/README.md

 also row-major (row-first) vs. column-major (column-first) matrix storage organization in C and R respectively.

-The first example creates one vector in C, passes on the vector to R function that makes vector addition in R style and returns the result vector back to C.
+The first example creates one vector in C, passes on the vector data to R function that makes vector addition in R style and returns the result vector back to C.

 The second example creates one matrix in C, sends the matrix data as column-first to R function